pedia/flutter-loadmore/README.md

   }
 ```

-## Publish
+## Roadmap

-The indicator position may be wrong.
+add custom indicator when refresh or loading more